meadsteve/lagom/README.md

 make test # To make sure the build will pass
 ```

+### Versioning - Semver
+This library follows semver as closely as possible (mistakes may occur).
+The public interface is considered to be everything in `lagom.__all__`.
+Anything
+else is considered an internal implementation detail.

+The `lagom.experimental` module is an exception to this.
+This is a place
+for new code to be released.
+The public interface of this code may change
+before it settles down and gets moved out of the experimental module.

 ### Design Goals
 * The API should expose sensible typing (for use in pycharm/mypy)
 * Everything should be done by type.
 No reliance on names.